mojomojo1/bootkon/docs/labs/1_environment_setup.md

 <walkthrough-tutorial-difficulty difficulty="1"></walkthrough-tutorial-difficulty>
 <bootkon-cloud-shell-note/>

-In this lab you will grant permissions and set up a default VPC network as a preparatory step.
+In this lab we will set up your environment, download the data set for this bootkon, put it to Cloud storage, and do a few other things.

 ### **Setup your environment**

-Open `vars.sh` <walkthrough-editor-open-file filePath="vars.sh"> in the Cloud Shell editor </walkthrough-editor-open-file> and adapt it.
+Open `vars.sh` <walkthrough-editor-open-file filePath="vars.sh"> in the Cloud Shell editor </walkthrough-editor-open-file>
+and set `GCP_USERNAME` and `PROJECT_ID`.
 Don't forget to save it.

 Now, export the variables to your environment:
 ```bash